Learning Mandarin Chinese in China

 A Move to Beijing

-After the two years of trying to balance work with what has quickly become my passion, I made the great leap to Beijing, in order to study Mandarin full time at Beijing Language and Culture University.
+After the two years of trying to balance work with what has quickly become my passion, I made the great leap to Beijing, in order to study Mandarin full time at Beijing Language and Culture University (Editor's Note: Now the best option for many may be online due to the 2020-202x pandemic).
 It was interesting being in school full time again at the age of 29.
 My classmates were all young, wide-eyed Koreans and Indonesians, most of whom had Chinese parents or had been studying Chinese since childhood.
 None of them had ever worked, and many of them had never traveled outside of Beijing.
 Their grammar, writing, and lexicon all surpassed my own.
 But in a pinch, I could out-speak, and out-comprehend any of them.
 In my first two years in China, I had learned “real world” Mandarin as opposed to “book” Mandarin, and felt at an advantage because of it.
 I used slang unknowingly, which my teachers found adorable, I spoke like a boy (since most of my teachers had been male friends and boyfriends), and what mattered most was I had fun doing it.
 I might not have been capable of using words like “pristine” or “legislation” like my classmates, but neither does the majority of the people you are speaking to on a day-to-day basis.
 My philosophy has always been, if you are not going to use it, what is the point of learning it?
 In addition, being back in school full-time forced me to study Chinese characters more diligently, so much so that at the end of the year I was writing letters to friends by hand and reading the newspaper.
 My Mandarin was officially at a higher level than over half of the Chinese population.

 Aside from the obvious gain of having leaned another language, my experiences in China also taught me the acceptance of differences in political, and moral beliefs, revised definitions of my own values, including feminism, idealism, privileges, family, perception, happiness, and success.
 It was a gift to tackle China and Mandarin—a gift that will never cease to keep giving.